AngularJS (67 Blogs) Become a Certified Professional

 <input [(ngModel)]="movie.name">

-Angular has a few more directives that either alter the layout structure (for example, ngSwitch) or modify aspects of DOM elements and components (for example, ngStyle and ngClass) which I will be taking about.
+Angular has a few more directives that either alter the layout structure (for example, ngSwitch) or modify aspects of DOM elements and components (for example, ngStyle and ngClass) which I will be talking about.
 You can also write your own directives, i.e. Custom Angular Directive.

 Learn the secrets of stunning UI/UX design with our UI UX Design Course.